Taller options available for most trees. Please use the contact us page stating species, height range and postcode for more info.

-Cut Leaved Alnus Glutinosa Imperialis
+Cut Leaved Alder Alnus Glutinosa Imperialis

 A very ornamental form of Alder (not the ornamental sense that you could put it on the mantle piece next to the cheap tat your Mother In-law got you last Christmas).
 It has fine and deeply cut leaves making it a great specimen tree.
 Used in parks and gardens for these very ornamental qualities and has a high resistance to urban pollution.
+It has been said that it gives an ornamental appearance but we don't think it looks anything like a Ninja.

 Considered a fast growing tree suitable for almost any soil except chalk and will perform well in damp or boggy sites.
 At the time of writing the Cut Leaved Alnus Glutinosa Imperialis held the RHS Award Of Garden Merit which basically means it performs very well compared to other Alder trees.